Rechargeable Hearing Aids in 2020 [Ultimate Guide]

 In terms of daily battery life, rechargeable hearing aid batteries last between 16 and 24 hours.
 Battery life will vary based on how much power the hearing aids are providing you (aka gain or amplification), and how much Bluetooth streaming you do.

-Silver-Zinc Batteries have a lifespan of 1 year, at which time they’ll need to replaced at a cost of roughly $40 each.
+Lithium-ion batteries have a lifespan of 3-4 years, at which time they’ll need to be replaced at a cost of roughly $200 each.

 If your rechargeable batteries aren’t lasting long enough, follow these tips: